Q: Is the cumulative amount of time spent in proximity between two users recorded in order to follow the CDC's updated 'close contact' guidelines?

 A: AlertTrace tracks all users’ contacts so that in the event someone tests positive, you will be able to trace that individual’s contact history and notify their recent contacts to get tested and quarantine in order to prevent further infection.

 A: The data is completely anonymized.
 That means no individual user can be identified from the data outside of the designated ID number provided to users, which only your accounts Admins will know.
 Additionally, all data is encrypted and secured end-to-end.

 Q: How many contacts can a mini store at a time?

 A: A mini can store about 500 contacts at a time.
 So if a mini does not come with a range of a hub for a while, it’s okay.
 The mini will store it’s contacts and then upload them to the hub when it gets within range of the hub again.

-Q: What cellular network do the hub operate off of?
+Q: What cellular network do the Hubs operate off of?

-A: Currently AT&T is the default network in the US.
-If AT&T is weak in an area we can provide for a Sprint or Verizon SIM.
-Outside the US we must first ascertain what carriers provide CAT M1 in the area and then must provide a specially-provisioned SIM.
-We can provide a network-agnostic versions of the Hubs that will automatically connect to the strongest carrier anywhere in the world.
+A: Currently the default SIM cards for U.S. based customers can use both AT&T and T-Mobile cell towers depending on whichever network is strongest in the area.
+If Verizon is strongest in your area, we can provide a Verizon SIM.
+Outside the U.S., we must first ascertain what carriers provide CAT M1 in the area and then must provide a specially-provisioned SIM.